Headers

 | 13 | priority | u=0, i |

 Different presets ship different defaults.
-Firefox skips sec-ch-ua-* entirely, Safari sends a different accept-language, mobile presets flip sec-ch-ua-mobile to ?1, and so on.
-Want the full list?
-Peek at fingerprint/embedded/<preset>.json.
+Firefox skips sec-ch-ua-* entirely, Safari sends a different accept-language, mobile presets flip sec-ch-ua-mobile to ?1.
+The full list per preset lives in fingerprint/embedded/<preset>.json.

-The lib also auto-rewrites the sec-fetch-* cluster based on what kind of request you're firing.
-POST/PUT/PATCH and most XHR-shaped GETs get flipped from navigation mode (navigate/document/?1) to CORS mode (cors/empty/cross-site, no sec-fetch-user).
-Real browsers do the same, so you don't end up looking like a bot hitting an API endpoint with navigation-style headers.
+The lib also auto-rewrites the sec-fetch-* cluster based on the kind of request you're firing.
+POST/PUT/PATCH and most XHR-shaped GETs flip from navigation mode (navigate/document/?1) to CORS mode (cors/empty/cross-site, no sec-fetch-user).
+The browser does the same rewrite, so an API call doesn't go out with navigation-style headers attached.

 Setting custom headers